AKStine/dKDesign-portfolio/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: he?
-A Who is he?
-A Legend or that one name you cannot forget?
+      text: 'A Legend in the making, or that one name you cannot forget?'
       color: text-dark
       type: TitleBlock
     subtitle: A legend in the making